Pipeline YAML Reference#

 - echo "Building executable"

-An example with an execution_time_limit at the job level#
+An example with the execution_time_limit

 The following pipeline YAML file uses the execution_time_limit

-property with
+property in

 a job